-The festival identity for Cine Magnífico uses color, movement and mysticism to bring multiple narratives together—and invite a broader audience to take part.
+The festival identity for Cine Magnífico uses color, movement and mysticism to bring multiple narratives together—and grow Albuquerque’s Latinx Film Festival.

 First, Cine Magnífico wanted to change the way it approached themes and graphics to represent multiple cultural spaces: New Mexico, Spain, Latin America and Latinx spaces in the U.S. In previous years, the festival had leaned into themes centered on Mexican folklore, so this move to represent other facets of its identity was a leap.